Seahawks special teams overview: Record-setting year for kickers a highlight for 2020, reason for optimism in 2021

 2020 review

-During the glory days of the Legion of Boom era, the Seahawks also had some of the best special teams in the NFL on an annual basis, with the kicking battery of Stephen Hauschka, Jon Ryan and Clint Gresham proving as solid as any in the league and Seattle’s overall talent meaning the team usually had good coverage and return units
+During the glory days of the Legion of Boom era, the Seahawks also had some of the best special teams in the NFL on an annual basis, with the kicking battery of Stephen Hauschka, Jon Ryan and Clint Gresham proving as solid as any in the league and Seattle’s overall talent meaning the team usually had good coverage and return units.

 But some cracks began to develop in the 2016-18 period as free agency and other issues took a toll, and the Seahawks made it a priority in the 2018 and 2019 offseasons to try to shore things up.

-The payoff came this season as the new kicking battery of Myers, Dickson and Ott — now in its second year together — was as good as any in the NFL.
+The payoff came this season as the new kicking battery of Myers, Dickson and Ott —- now in their second year together —- was as good as any in the NFL.
 And the coverage units, bolstered by the improved play from a handful of members of the 2019 draft class (Cody Barton, Ben Burr-Kirven, Travis Homer and Ugo Amadi, to name a few) as well as 2019 free agent signee Nick Bellore (who was named to the Pro Bowl) were also among the best in the NFL.

 NFL writer Rick Gosselin, who has used a numbers system for more than four decades to rate special teams based on their rankings in 22 kicking-team areas, had Seattle second in the league this year behind only New England.